Summer School Considerations

-Policies of Health Professions Schools: Though most health professions schools accept science courses taken during summer school, the majority strongly prefer that most of your sciences be taken at your home institution during the academic year.
-The general consensus is that, if taken, summer science courses should be kept to a minimum (e.g. not more than one two-semester core science course during your undergraduate career).
-Health Professional school admissions committees generally expect a summer school science course to be taken at a four year institution, preferably at a college or university of the same selectivity as Brandeis (to determine selectivity, check a college ranking publication, such as Barron’s Profiles of American Colleges).
+Policies of Health Professions Schools: Though most health professions schools accept science courses taken during summer school, the majority prefer that most of your sciences be taken at your home institution during the academic year.
+Health Professions school admissions committees generally expect a summer school science course to be taken at a four year institution.
 In fact, some institutions will not accept courses taken at community colleges.

 The Pros to Taking Summer School Science Courses:

 1) Taking a science course in summer school provides more flexibility in your academic pursuits.
 Planning your timeline to graduation and to application to health professions schools takes a lot of careful balancing, and if, for example, you’d like to study abroad, or pursue significant research, or major in an area that doesn’t overlap with your pre-health prerequisites, moving a course or sequence into the summer may be the best option.

 2) You have the opportunity to focus on one subject, without the distractions of a full schedule and co-curricular activities, potentially helping you raise your GPA.

 3) As long as you have a good reason to take courses in the summer, and can articulate it well when asked in interviews and other situations, taking courses in summer can show initiative and responsibility for taking full advantage of your undergraduate career.

 The Cons to Taking Summer School Science Courses: